-Encouraged by its partnerships with clients, and supported by the regulatory environment in Oman, we have demonstrated:

-- a strong safety record, striving to achieve an incident-free record for people and the environment. - excellence in the introduction and implementation of new technologies to Oman's oil and gas industry such as semi-automated rigs, and Abraj Eyes, our CCTV solutions. - support for Omani businesses, having contracted over RO 850 million of in-country value since 2020
+- Encouraged by its partnerships with clients, and supported by the regulatory environment in Oman, we have demonstrated: - a strong safety record, striving to achieve an incident-free record for people and the environment. - excellence in the introduction and implementation of new technologies to Oman's oil and gas industry such as semi-automated rigs, and Abraj Eyes, our CCTV solutions. - support for Omani businesses, having contracted over USD 371.7 million of in-country value for 2023 & 2024"

 Now, with Project Estidama, Abraj seeks to demonstrate excellence in Oman for the services it provides by undertaking its business sustainably and responsibly, in the interests of its clients, shareholders, employees and other stakeholders.
 As a responsible, world-class energy services company, Abraj works to improve our impact on people and the environment.

-In line with our vision to revolutionise the industry through engineering and innovation, and in partnerships with our clients and suppliers we have committed to preparing our first sustainability report for 2022, encompassing environment, social, and governance dimensions in line with international standards, built on a foundation of teamwork and integrity.
+In line with our vision to revolutionise the industry through engineering and innovation, and in partnerships with our clients and suppliers we have committed to report our first sustainability report in 2022 and preparing to report the same in 2024 for the 2023 and 2024 taking into considerations improving the reporting criteria year after year encompassing environment, social, and governance dimensions in line with international standards, built on a foundation of teamwork and integrity.